s-t-e-f/tp/docs/UserGuide.md

 * Adds a resource to a Project.
 * If the given project name has already existed in the project list:
   * If the given URL exists in the resource list of the project:
-    * The original resource will be overwritten.
+    * Prompt the user that the resource with the same URL has already existed in the project.
   * If the given URL does **not** exist in the resource list of the project:
-    * The resource will be appended to the resource list.
+    * The resource will be appended to the resource project's resource list
 * If the given project name does **not** exist in the project list:
   * A new project with the given project name will be created, and the resource will be appended to its resource list.
 * Description is optional.

 Examples :
 1. Assume project "NUS" does not exist in the project list:
     <br>`add p/NUS url/https://www.nus.edu.sg/ d/NUS website`
    creates a project named "NUS" and the resource (URL and description) will be added into its resource list.
 2. Assume a project "NUS" exists in the project list, and a resource with URL = https://www.nus.edu.sg/ exists:
     <br> `add p/NUS url/https://www.nus.edu.sg/ d/NUS Offical Website`
-   overwrites the original resource.
+   returns the prompt showing that the resource with the same URL has already existed in the project's resource list.
-2. Assume a project "NUS" exists in the project list, and a resource with URL = https://nusmods.com/ does not exist:
+3. Assume a project "NUS" exists in the project list, and a resource with URL = https://nusmods.com/ does not exist:
    <br> `add p/NUS url/https://nusmods.com/`
    appends the resource to the resource list of the project "NUS".